 It is now common for police to perform detailed computer forensic examinations of cell phones as part of many types of investigations.
 One of the easiest ways for police to get a hold of your cell phone is to arrest you as you attend at a police station and may search the cell phone, looking through your call logs, photos, text messages and emails.
-If the police do have your cell phone, the defence lawyers at Mulligan Tam Pearson have specialized training in computer forensics and can assist in cases where cell phone evidence is being used against you.
+If the police do have your cell phone, our defence lawyers have specialized training in computer forensics and can assist in cases where cell phone evidence is being used against you.

 8. Consenting to any form of search without prior legal advice.

 On the rare occasion you would be wise to consent to a search of your home, vehicle, or computer, it should be a decision made only after careful consultation with a criminal lawyer, who can properly weigh the costs and benefits of such a search.
 Consenting to the search effectively gives up one of the critical procedural defenses that we often apply to our cases.